-She is a fellow of the International Institute for Conservation (IIC), a member of the Institute of Conservation (ICON) and an Accredited Member of the British Antique Furniture Restorers Association (BAFRA).
+She is a fellow of the International Institute for Conservation (IIC), and an Accredited Member of the British Antique Furniture Restorers Association (BAFRA)

-Melinda is currently studying for the MA Conservation of Cultural Heritage at the University of Lincoln, following the completion of the Graduate Diploma in 2016.
+Melinda completed the MA Conservation of Cultural Heritage at the University of Lincoln in 2019, following the completion of the Graduate Diploma in 2016.
 Melinda’s background is in fine art embroidery, and her dissertation research is focussed on the use of gels in textile conservation.

 Tina is a skilled seamstress, with over forty years’ experience working with a wide variety of high-end textile applications, including bridal and interiors.
 Tina is a committee member of the local embroiderer’s guild and is involved in a number of textile groups in the area.

-Kelly is finishing off her MA Conservation of Cultural Heritage at the University of Lincoln, having specialised in textiles.
-She also completed the Graduate Diploma Conservation Studies from Lincoln in 2017.
+Kelly has now become a permanent member of the team after initially covering maternity leave taken by Jacqui Smith.
+Kelly completed the MA Conservation of Cultural Heritage at the University of Lincoln in 2019, having specialised in textiles.
+She also completed the Graduate Diploma Conservation Studies from Lincoln in 2018.
 During her studies she completed placements in several Textile Conservation Studios, both in the UK and overseas, before up-taking her role here in July 2019.